-- continuance of the genetic resource, propagation shall be undertaken before removal. - Replacement species will be planted based on their rarity or historical significance to the garden or the form and characteristics required at that planting site. - A greater diversity of tree species will be explored. - The Botanic Garden management should be proactive in its public advice about maintaining and replacing the tree framework trees - Tree interpretation is required especially for rare and unusual trees or trees which are important for the resources they provide
+- Tall conifers shall be retained as a key element of the tree framework but future planting shall be situated away from the edges of the native forest remnants, taking into account the effect of the prevailing wind in carrying pine needles and seed into the remnants and potential to protect against this with buffer planting. - The potential for providing food sources for native birds shall be considered when selecting species for replanting. - Prior to the removal of any vegetation its historic, scientific and aesthetic merit shall be assessed against the reasons for its removal.
+Where necessary, for continuance of the genetic resource, propagation shall be undertaken before removal. - Replacement species will be planted based on their rarity or historical significance to the garden or the form and characteristics required at that planting site. - A greater diversity of tree species will be explored. - The Botanic Garden management should-will be proactive in its public advice about maintaining and replacing the tree framework trees - Tree interpretation is required especially for rare and unusual trees or trees which are important for the resources they provide